pingnak/videowebscript/README.md

 Just edit a CSS file, point the tool at it, and run, if you don't like my topaz coloring, or icons, or just want to make the icons 'match' your own browser's control scheme.

-Edit the other files to add your own personal touches, like your own personalized title, or completely alter the user interface.
+Edit the other files to add your own personal touches, like your own personalized titles, or completely alter the user interface, to fit some other need.

 See: https://github.com/pingnak/videowebscript/wiki/Skinning-or-Theming

 ##License

-I picked the MIT license, mainly because the 'contact sheet' app [uses an 'exif-as3' library](https://github.com/bashi/exif-as3) that picks through the EXIF data in jpeg files, and that's its license.

 I can't control what you do with it, and don't really care, because _I can't control what you do with it_.
 Use it, abuse it, modify and release it again as your own without giving me any 'credit'.
 Just don't blame me for what happens if you break laws or try to use it as part of a missile guidance system and blow yourself up, or whatever.